+4 Trials

-4 What is the basic trial structure?
+What is the basic trial structure?

 The trial timetable will normally be agreed between the parties or set by the judge at a case management conference.
 Claims are allocated to 'tracks'.
 Small claims and fast-track claims will normally be listed for less than one day.
-Multi-track claims (claims of higher value and/or greater complexity of issues) will normally last longer, and a multi-party product liability trial could extend to a number of weeks.
+Multi-track claims (claims of higher value or greater complexity of issues) will normally last longer, and a multiparty product liability trial could extend to a number of weeks.

-Oral evidence is given by witnesses for both parties, although each witness's evidence-in-chief will take the form of a written witness statement which will have been filed in advance of the trial.
+Oral evidence is given by lay and expert witnesses for both parties, although each witness's evidence-in-chief will take the form of a written witness statement (or, in the case of expert witnesses, an expert report) which will have been filed in advance of the trial.
 Each party will have the opportunity to cross examine the opposition's witnesses at trial.